History of English cricket (1919–1945): Gloucestershire

 Gloucestershire were generally competitive through the period and there was one season in particular, 1930, when they were very close to winning the championship under the captaincy of the charismatic Bev Lyon.
 They won fifteen of their 28 matches, five more than champions Lancashire, but finished second because they gained first innings lead points twice against Lancashire's eight, which left them with a three-point deficit in the final table.
 They were runners-up again in 1931, behind Yorkshire, but this time the gap was considerable.

 Gloucestershire's greatest player of the inter-war years was the England batsman Wally Hammond and they had three outstanding bowlers in Charlie Parker, Tom Goddard and Reg Sinfield.
 Other accomplished players were batsmen Charlie Barnett and Alf Dipper; and wicket-keeper Harry Smith.

 Hampshire

 Hampshire were never in title contention between the wars.
 They were a perennial mid-table team through the 1920s but had a weaker side in the 1930s when they always finished in the bottom half.

-Their outstanding player was the prolific run-scorer Phil Mead and other good batsmen were George Brown and Johnny Arnold.
+Their best player was the run-scorer Phil Mead and other good batsmen were George Brown and Johnny Arnold.
 The best bowlers were Alec Kennedy, Jack Newman and Lofty Herman.
 Behind the stumps, Hampshire were well served by Walter Livsey, Neil McCorkell and, when required, by Brown too.